 However, tank-bound ones are usually red.
 These shrimps settle best in heavily planted areas and require a lot of shelter and hiding spots.

 Cherry Shrimps do not live very long despite being low maintenance.
 On average, they may survive for 1-2 years, depending on the water conditions.

 Most of the shrimps that die immediately as soon as you keep them in a water tank are because of stress due to changing water conditions.

 These shrimps can also die because of transportation stress, making them relatively sensitive to their water conditions.

 Appearance is one of the biggest factors for Cherry Shrimps as it helps determine not only their differences but their prices as well.

-Most of these shrimps have a morph colour, and the females usually have a darker colour than the male Cherry Shrimp.
+Most of these shrimps have a morph color, and the females usually have a darker color than the male Cherry Shrimp.